Skip to main content

 • “The visuals of the game are the highlight for me, which are colorful and very trippy.”

-• “The focal point are the vector graphics, everything else is an afterthought and just has to be serviceable.”
+• “The focal point is the vector graphics; everything else feels like an afterthought and just has to be serviceable.”

 • “Paradox Vector does not accurately reproduce the aesthetic of vector graphics as promised, with many obvious oversights (bloom, vignetting, response time, basic color intensity and contrast, etc.) even on displays that can accurately emulate vector games.”